Skip to main content

 Prater Berlin

-Tip 7: Try liqueur with history
+Tip 7: Try a liqueur with a story

 Jazz band on stage

-Jazz and © Getty Images, Foto: Westend 61
+Jazz and, © Getty Images, Foto: Westend 61

 Where: Mansteinstraße 4, Schöneberg